by Jenny Maxon, Medically reviewed by Dr. C.H. Weaver M.D. 4/2022

 - Xpovio (selinexor) is an orally available, small molecule inhibitor of CRM1 (chromosome region maintenance 1 protein, exportin 1 or XPO1)20,21

-- Keytruda® (pembrolizumab) belongs to a new class of medicines called PD-1 inhibitors that help the immune system recognize and attack cancer.
+- Keytruda® (pembrolizumab) belongs to a class of immunotherapy medicines called PD-1 inhibitors that help the immune system recognize and attack cancer.
 PD-1 is a protein that inhibits certain types of immune responses.
 Drugs that block PD-1 may enhance the ability of the immune system to fight cancer.
 Keytruda® works by blocking PD-1.
+Early studies show significant activity when used alone or in combination with Rituxan.31

 - Adcetris (brentuximab Vedotin) This antibody-drug conjugate is targeted to CD30, a defining marker of Hodgkin’s lymphoma, NHL and various T-cell cancers and other hematologic malignancies.1 Adcetris is a type of immunotherapy/chemotherapy, administered intravenously, and FDA approved for the treatment of several types of Hodgkin and non-Hodgkin lymphomas.